Coco Chanel in her own outfit

 Like quite a number of French women, Chanel was later charged as a collaborator with the Germans, but it isn't clear why the case wasn't pursued in court.
 It is telling however that post-war, her new collection did not have much success in Paris.
 Presumably this was explicitly because of her war-time relationship with the Nazis.
 The British and American public didn't care; they continued to buy up her new range with fervour.

 The world was a different place in the 1950s and 1960s, so my story would have stopped here.
-But I want to mention one more Chanel success story.
+But I want to mention two more Chanel success stories.
 In 1953 she collaborated with French jeweller Robert Goossens to design a special line of jewellery to go with the Chanel suits.
 He successfully blended artificial jewels with semi-precious gems, and made the outfits look splendid.

 Lounge room, Chanel's own beautiful design